Bernal adds Giro d’Italia title to Tour de France win

-Bernal, who won the Tour in 2019, was last off the ramp with an overall lead of almost two minutes.
+Bernal, who won the Tour in 2019, safely maintained his advantage on the final day’s time trial to Milan.
+As tradition dictates, he was last off the ramp and the Ineos Grenadiers rider had an overall lead of almost two minutes.

-The Ineos Grenadiers rider completed the 30.3-kilometer (18.8-mile) route in 35 minutes, 41 seconds to clinch overall victory by 1:29.
+Bernal completed the 30.3-kilometer (18.8-mile) route in 35 minutes, 41 seconds to clinch overall victory by 1:29, the biggest margin of victory at the Giro since 2015.
 He pumped his hands above his head as he crossed the line in front of Milan's famous cathedral.

 “It’s difficult to realize what I’ve done.
 I have just won a Giro d’Italia.
 I have no words after what happened in these two years,” said the 24-year-old Bernal, who has struggled with a lingering back injury that forced him to abandon last year's Tour.